 There’s a lot of great material out on the internet to feed your backgammon habit.
-Here’s a selection of websites that should be useful for anyone interested in improving their game or getting involved in a wider range of backgammon activities.
-Clicking on a listing’s image will take you to that site.
+Here’s a selection of documents, videos, and websites that should be useful for anyone interested in improving their game.
+Clicking on a listing’s image will take you to the knowledge you crave.

 Anytime you perform a google search on some backgammon topic or question, you’re likely to wind up at Tom Keith’s incredibly packed website.
 Want to see a list of all the Monte Carlo Champions and Runners-up?
 Galore!
 Lessons (over a dozen of them) on the various methods of counting pips?
 Galore!
 Quizzes?
 Annotated games?
 Rules and Variations?
 Galore!
 One of the most generous and significant things Tom has done, though, is that he mined thousands of 1990’s posts to the USENET backgammon forum rec.games.backgammon for the most useful, substantial, interesting posts on a variety of topics and archived them under topical headings for easy access.
 While Galore’s web design is very 1998, and you’re never sure exactly where you are at any given moment with regard to the rest of the site, it’s lots of fun and super instructive to explore.
 (The Home Page pictured is actually not the best place to start for browsing articles on playing topics: this is.)